bradbell/xrst/sphinx/test_out/run_xrst.rst

 using the line numbers in the RST files created by xrst.
 This may be helpful if you have an error or warning for a sphinx command and it does not make sense using source code line numbers.
+It is also helpful for determining if a line number error is due to sphinx or xrst.

 .. meta::
    :keywords: html_theme